httpwg/wg-materials/interim.md

 converge on what they support & server can do the same.
 People who define 'profiles' define how fine grained they are.

-Roberto: discussed internal to Google.
+Roberto Peon: discussed internal to Google.
 We've never seen enough demand to actually do it, so safest thing is describe how one might accomplish it.

 Mark: defining those profiles is not something HTTPBIS wants to get into but